Hi! I’m Jessica Wagener – expert for stories with emotional impact.

 I wrote and published two books („Narbenherz“ and „Wir geben Opa nicht ins Heim“, both Rowohlt Verlag) – I’ve also worked for more than 20 years for major German publications like BILD am SONNTAG, stern.de, Der Spiegel, Die Welt, Gala.de as well for smaller digital magazines like z.ett, Reisereporter, and local news outlets like Hamburger Abendblatt and Südkurier.

 Therefore, I have loads of experience in online, daily, weekly and monthly publishing and with various capricious content management systems from CoreMedia, Teamsite or WordPress to Indesign.
 I know how to use Google Analytics for performance monitoring; I can create visuals with Canva and Photoshop as well as podcasts with Audacity.

-Currently, I’m working as a translator and freelance writer for German media – but I would love to write in English as well.
+Currently, I’m working as a translator and freelance writer and translator for German media – but I would love to write in English as well.
 As an essay-writing history and literature student at the University of Glasgow, language is not a problem.

 My articles in English

 Why I as a German believe in an independent Scotland

 The Braveheart I encountered on the bus had wrinkles and wore a Christmas hat.
 It was the day after the General Election.
 “You look bit sad, love”, he said.
 “Well, I’m an EU citizen from Germany and concerned about the election results”, I replied.
 I had made Glasgow my home in 2018.
 Read more…

 This is what happens when someone you love is dying

 The moment I open the door, I know.
 Grandma is dying.
 She lays there on her back, her arms left and right on the white hospital blanket; they are plump, full of water.
 Her mouth is a bit open – as always, when she sleeps.
 The round tip of her nose looks more pointed than usual.
 Read more…